| Duration: | 10 Day(s) - 9 Night(s) |

 Traditions and Customs:

-Tour guide will detail the folk customs and taboos of Tibetan nationality and the Hui nationally, which we couldn’t violate.
+The tour guide will detail the folk customs and taboos of Tibetan nationality and the Hui nationality, which we couldn’t violate.